Gbemiclassic/End-to-End-Data-Engineering-Project-on-Azure-Medallion-Architecture-/README.md

   - Cleaned, casted types, handled nulls, and enriched data.
   - Wrote transformed data as Parquet into Silver container.

-The notebook used for the silver layer transformation can be found here **Result:** Efficient, analytics-ready data stored in optimized columnar format.
+**Result:** Efficient, analytics-ready data stored in optimized columnar format.

 ***